pulumi/pulumi-hugo/themes/default/content/resources/securing-deployments-policy-as-code/index.md

 ---
 # Name of the webinar.
-title: "Production-Ready Networking on AWS with Python"
-meta_desc: "In this workshop you'll learn to apply Infrastructure as Code concepts to build a hub and spoke network topology with an inspection VPC."
+title: "Securing Deployments with Policy as Code"
+meta_desc: "The Pulumi team will show you how to enforce best practices by creating policies that scale from a single infrastructure stack to your entire organization."
+meta_image: "aws-immersion-day.png"

 # A featured webinar will display first in the list.
 featured: false